-Ignite generated more than 90% of its revenues and gross profit in 2021 through contingent labour services and in particular, services to Federal and State Government customers.
-Given the impact of COVID-19 on the Australian economy, this reliance on the Government sector provided some protection to the Group's revenues and gross profits during the financial year.
+The Group once again generated more than 90% of its revenues and gross profit in 2022 through contingent labour services, and in particular, services to Federal and State Government customers.
+The delivery of skilled technology resources to our Federal Government customer base continues to be a cornerstone of the Group.
+We expect this customer segment and sector focus to provide a strong foundation for the Groups' continued growth and performance over the next few years.